TykTechnologies/tyk-helm-chart/README.md

 If you are using the latest chart, you can set the `enableSharding` value in the `values.yaml` to false.

-If you are running an odler chart that does not have this value, then you can disable node sharding before hand by editing the `tyk-pro/configs/tyk_mgmt.conf` file, simply set the value `db_app_conf_options.node_is_segmented` to `false`.
+If you are running an older chart that does not have this value, then you can disable node sharding beforehand by editing the `tyk-pro/configs/tyk_mgmt.conf` file, simply set the value `db_app_conf_options.node_is_segmented` to `false`.

-> *Please Note* Doing this means that the service mesh sidecar injector and it's related generated APIs will not work correctly, as those services will also be loaded by your ingress gateways".
+> *Please Note* Doing this means that the service mesh sidecar injector and its related generated APIs will not work correctly, as those services will also be loaded by your ingress gateways.

 ## Using the Ingress Controller